SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Member States.md

     - Open Postman and go to "File" > "Import".
     - Select the collection JSON file to import (from GitHub).
 3. **Import the Environment:**
-    - Go to "Manage Environments" (the gear icon in the top-right).
+    - Go to "Environments" (the gear icon in the top-right).
     - Click "Import" and select the environment JSON file (from GitHub).
 4. **Set Up Personal Credentials:**
     - After importing the environment, go to "Manage Environments".